ibnlanre/react-interview/entry-level/interview.md

 - How do you handle error boundaries in React?
 - How do you handle component re-rendering in React?
 - What is a ref and how do you create one in React?

-## MARKING SCHEME

-- State Management: Understands the concept and can use local component state.
-- Version Control: Familiar with basic Git operations like commit, push, pull.
-- Code Quality: Writes clean and understandable code, follows basic coding conventions.
-- Accessibility: Aware of basic web accessibility principles and can apply them in React.
-- Routing: Can use React Router for basic routing requirements.
-- API: Can make API calls using Fetch API or Axios.